Expresiones como creo que usan el indicativo; no creo que, el subjuntivo. Ej: creo que es, no creo que sea.

 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence for each situation, paying attention to the use of the indicative and subjunctive with expressions of agreement and disagreement, as well as the vocabulary related to organization and delegation.
+Instruction: Choose the correct sentence for each situation, paying attention to the use of the indicative and subjunctive with expressions of agreement and disagreement, and to vocabulary related to organization and delegation.

 1.

-Incorrect to use subjunctive after 'I believe that'; the indicative must be used.
+Incorrect to use the subjunctive after 'I think'; the indicative must be used.

-After 'I don't believe that', the subjunctive is used, not the indicative.
+After 'I don't think' the subjunctive is used, not the indicative.

 2.

-Error: after 'I don't believe that' the subjunctive ('is completed') must be used, not the indicative ('is').
+Error: after 'I don't think' the subjunctive ('is completed') must be used, not the indicative.

 3.